ewancoder/tyr-ops/tyr-data.md

 2. Update yaml file to use the updated secret (maybe using .env variables)
 3. Redeploy the stack with the new secret

+#### Current secret management

+We are iterating over all the secrets that are defined in the compose file as part of deployment process.
+We check the secret in Docker Secrets for every secret - and get the latest version (numerically ordered).
+And we substitute this secret version into the compose file before deployment.

+This way we make sure we always use the latest secret version.

 ## Docker swarm configs

 Swarm configs are non-sensitive files that are accessible cluster-wide, similarly to the secrets.